 The study is not free from limitations.
 As stated above, the subjects, who were instructed to translate sentences from their native language into the target language, took part in an experiment which was strictly designed as a productive task.
 The students were asked to peruse the examples and attempt to correctly translate the Polish sentences by using the target syntax and collocation structures obtained from the examples.
 Receptive examples were not selected by the experimenter for the current study.
 Given the frequent grammatical problems that advanced-level students encounter when producing English sentences by using verbs exhibiting more complex syntactic properties, as well as problems related to incorrect usage of collocations, the aim was to create a more straightforward experimental design with a particular focus on students’ productive skills.
-Having said that, however, it could be argued that higher-level students primarily consult corpus examples from extra sections of online monolingual learners’ dictionaries to develop their production skills.
-More research is needed to examine the dictionary habits and preferences of advanced-level students as regards the reasons for which they resort to consultation of supplementary corpus examples in dictionaries.
+Having said that, however, it could be argued that higher-level students usually consult corpus examples from extra sections of online monolingual learners’ dictionaries to develop their production skills.
+Further research is needed to explore the dictionary habits and preferences of advanced-level students, particularly regarding their motivations for which they resort to consultation of supplementary corpus examples in dictionaries.

 In the study, only experimental conditions with three, twelve and fifteen examples were employed.
 In future studies, the author would like to propose the application of experimental conditions with a minimum of fifteen corpus examples.
-To illustrate, in the online version of the Longman Dictionary of Contemporary English in the extra sections of both entries, the verbs recommend and suggest have as many as twenty-one and twenty-six corpus examples, respectively.
+To illustrate, in the online version of the Longman Dictionary of Contemporary English in the extra sections of both entries, the verbs recommend and suggest include extensive sections with as many as twenty-one and twenty-six corpus examples, respectively.
 In the Collins Online Dictionary, there are eleven example sentences for recommend from Collins Dictionaries and an additional thirty-two from the Collins Corpus, which means that users have access to as many as forty-three extra examples on the Sentences page, whereas in the online version of the Cambridge Dictionary, exactly fifteen additional corpus examples from the Cambridge English Corpus have been added to verb entries for suggest, recommend, demand and other headwords.
-Moreover, all these examples, which are devoid of any grammatical guidance (grammar patterns) on usage, illustrate a wide range of different syntactic and collocational patterns of use for verbs considered very challenging by learners of English in terms of production.
-The aim of the research would be to investigate the effect of more than fifteen corpus examples (with more than two target structures) in an environment with target and non-target syntax and collocation patterns of use on language production.
+Moreover, all these examples, which lack grammatical guidance (grammar patterns) on usage, demonstrate a diverse array of different syntactic and collocational patterns of use for verbs considered very challenging by learners of English in terms of production.
+The aim of the research would be to investigate the impact of incorporating over fifteen corpus examples (with more than two relevant examples representing the target structure) within an environment featuring both relevant and irrelevant examples on language production.
 Consequently, the effectiveness of the lexicographic strategy to squeeze a bunch (more than twenty) of corpus examples into dictionary entries could be contrasted with the efficacy of the paradigm incorporating fifteen corpus examples, applied in the Cambridge Dictionary, as well as in the present study.
-Such an experiment could perhaps determine the more effective presentation mode of corpus examples adopted in online dictionaries.
+Such an experiment may help identify the more effective presentation mode of corpus examples adopted in online dictionaries.

 The present contribution was an empirical endeavor to further explore the topic of the usefulness of examples in dictionaries, and a determined attempt to examine how exposure to more corpus examples affects language production.
 The study sheds more light on advanced English learners’ ability to use lexicographic data from multiple supplementary corpus examples located within the extra sections of monolingual dictionary entries.
 The current investigation has returned positive results.
-The findings indicate that advanced-level students are skillful dictionary users.
-By and large, when students decide to consult examples, they are capable of bringing back pertinent lexicographic information from multiple encoding corpus examples and using newly-acquired knowledge in practice.
+The findings indicate that advanced-level students show competence in utilizing dictionaries.
+By and large, when students decide to consult examples, they are adept at bringing back pertinent lexicographic information from multiple encoding corpus examples and applying newly-acquired knowledge in practical contexts.